 Greene man charged in Lewiston stabbing

 Mar.
-10—LEWISTON — A Greene man was arrested late Tuesday after a local man was found stabbed in the neck, police said.
+11—LEWISTON — A Greene man was arrested late Tuesday after a local man was found stabbed in the neck at an Oxford Street apartment, police said.

-Paul A. Fernald, 25, was charged with elevated aggravated assault, a Class A felony, punishable by up to 30 years in prison.
+Paul A. Fernald, 25, was charged with elevated aggravated assault, a felony punishable by up to 30 years in prison.

 The victim, Johnathan A. Beaudette, 26, was taken by ambulance to Central Maine Medical Center where he was treated for the injury, which was considered non-life-threatening, according to a media statement released Wednesday morning by Lt.
 David St. Pierre.